 In 1952, William Hayes showed that the transfer of DNA between bacterial cells was directional with one cell acting as the donor and the other cell acting as the recipient.
-It was found that the donor cells contain a fertility factor (F^+) whereas the recipient lacks the fertility factor (F^-).
-F is a small circular piece of DNA called an episome or plasmid (Figure 1.1).
-The F factor is about 100 kbp; the E. coli genome is about 4,000 kbp.
+It was found that the donor cells contain a fertility factor (F+) whereas the recipient lacks the fertility factor (F-).
+F is a small circular piece of DNA called an episome (Figure 1).
 It can replicate autonomously within the bacterial cell or can integrate into the host chromosome.
 Genes found on F encode fibrous proteins that make up minute tubules called pili.
-The F pili enable the F^+ cells to attach to other cells (Figure 1.1).
+The F pili enable the F+ cells to attach to other cells (Figure 1).